stonemjs/docs/src/docs/essentials/error-handler.md

 }
 ```

-This dimension is perfect for expressing domain-level meaning — treating errors as part of your application's intentional flow.
+This dimension is perfect for expressing domain-level meaning, treating errors as part of your application's intentional flow.

 @tab Integration
 ### Integration Dimension

-This is lower-level — inside the adapter layer.
+This is lower-level, inside the adapter layer.
 You’ll only need this if you’re customizing how the system interacts with external runtimes (e.g., AWS Lambda, HTTP server, CLI).

 The error handler receives: